 Second Round Findings

-Once these tweaks were made, we shipped our first Apple TV app.
+Once tweaked, we shipped our first Apple TV app.

 View Site